 Agents at scale in enterprises: A different perspective

-After spending many weeks in San Francisco participating in AI meetups and talking to AI/ML developers, experienced engineers and product managers, I’ve noticed a lot of exciting development — and also a lot of hype — happening around Artificial Intelligence and Agents.
+After spending many weeks in San Francisco participating in AI meetups and talking to AI/ML developers, experienced engineers, product managers and investors, I’ve noticed a lot of exciting development — and also a lot of hype — happening around Artificial Intelligence and Agents.

 Protocols like MCP and A2A are emerging to create structured ways for LLMs to interact with services and for Agents to communicate with each other.